tansawit/personal-site-hugo/content/posts/keys-not-wallets.md

 1. be a place to store and manage your accounts and keys
 2. be an interface for users to use their keys to interact with the blockchain

 However, as the wallet landscape and blockchain ecosystem have grown, these same wallets have started to become a bottleneck and a friction point.
 Similar to how the blockchains themselves have fragmented, so have the surrounding tools, including wallets.

-In practice, this fragmentation occurs both within and across ecosystems.
-However, this article will focus on the fragmentation that occurs when crossing ecosystems.
+And while this fragmentation occurs both within and across ecosystems, this article will focus on the fragmentation that occurs when crossing ecosystems.

 ### Exploring Fragmentation

-**We as an industry have normalized the idea of having a new wallet for each new ecosystem or tech stack.** While there are undoubtedly good reasons for this, such as offering a tailored user experience or adding and supporting specific niche features, a significant part is also self-imposed limitations.
-See, wallets have gone from simply being key management tools to full-fledged applications on their own, with feature offerings such as:
+The problem itself is simple. **We as an industry have normalized the idea of having a new wallet for each new ecosystem or tech stack.** While there are undoubtedly good reasons for this, such as offering a tailored user experience or adding and supporting specific niche features, a significant part is also self-imposed limitations.

-- direct transaction broadcasting through the wallet
-- asset and portfolio management
-- on-chain functionalities such as swaps, staking, and more
+See, wallets have gone from being simple key management tools to full-fledged applications on their own, with feature offerings such as asset and portfolio management, on-chain functionalities such as swaps, staking, and more.
+Understandably, part of this is the consequences of wallets trying and needing to differentiate themselves.

 Again this is not necessarily bad!
-But all of these features differs among chains.
-How you send transactions and queries user balances differs significantly between say EVM, Solana, and Cosmos, not to mention more niche chains.
+But most of these extra features differs among chains.
+How you send transactions and queries user balances changes significantly between say EVM, Solana, and Cosmos, not to mention more niche chains.
 In some cases, the user flows for each also differs.
-Supporting these features for all ecosystems in a single wallet becomes an undetaking of brobdingnagian proportions, if feasible.
+Supporting these features for all ecosystems in a single wallet becomes an undetaking of brobdingnagian proportions, if at all feasible.
 Thus, when interacting across chains, users need to choose and further switch between numerous wallet options:

-- **EVM**: MetaMask, Rabby, Uniswap, etc.
-- **Cosmos**: Keplr, Cosmostation, Leap, etc.
-- **Solana**: Phantom, Backpack, Solflare etc.

 ![Web3 Wallet Landscape](/images/initia-wallet-widget-wallet-landscape.png)

-Your previously universal private keys are now restricted, imposed, and locked down by its container.
+Your previously universal private keys are now restricted, imposed, and locked down by its own container.
 An EVM user wanting to interact with Cosmos with the same key must find and install a new wallet, set up their mnemonic, and switch between the two frequently.

-This results in a suboptimal UX.
+This clearly results in a suboptimal UX.
 But further than that, the need for multiple wallets also increases the potential risks for the user.
-They need to worry about using the correct wallet extension link, inputting the private key correctly and securely, and more.
+They need to worry about using the correct wallet extension link, inputting the private key correctly and securely, and more

 All this needs to change.
 And, with Initia, we have the chance to do just that.

-When building the wallet experience for Initia, our approach is simple; **"keys, not wallets."** In short:
+Our approach to doing so is simple; **"keys, not wallets."** In short:

 1. **wallets as key managers**: treat wallets as what they originally meant to be, as signing devices
 2. **make wallets universal (again)**: allow users to use their existing wallets to interact with Initia